 - Salt & humidity – If you’re near the beach, fibreglass or treated concrete is a must.
 Salt and moisture eat away at cheap materials, so cutting corners now will cost you later.

-- Temperature swings – Want to swim year-round?
-You’ll need a heating system.
-Options range from solar ($3,000+) to gas ($10,000+), depending on how fast you want it warmed up.
+- Temperature swings make year-round swimming a challenge, unless you invest in a heating system.
+Options range from solar (starting around $3,000) to gas (over $10,000), depending on how quickly you want your pool heated.

 How Does Newcastle’s Soil Affect Plunge Pool Installation?

-Newcastle’s soil types—ranging from sandy coastal substrates to clay-heavy inland areas—significantly impact pool stability and excavation costs.
+Newcastle’s soil types; ranging from sandy coastal substrates to clay-heavy inland areas significantly impact pool stability and excavation costs.
 Here’s how:

 - Sandy soil shifts easily, requiring extra steel reinforcements or concrete footings.